-(1) The minister may provide a supplement to or for a family unit of an applicant or recipient for whom a warrant for arrest within the meaning of section 15.2 [consequences in relation to outstanding arrest warrants] of the Act has been Part 5 - Supplements

-- (2) A supplement under this section may be provided only for the calendar month in which the supplement is requested. - (3) A supplement under this section may be provided for only three consecutive calendar months unless the minister authorizes up to three more monthly payments. - (4) Despite any other section of this regulation, the maximum amount of a supplement provided under subsection (1) is the difference between - (a) the maximum amount of income assistance determined under Schedule A for the calendar month for a family unit that matches the family unit in size but does not include a person for whom a warrant for arrest within the meaning of section 15.2 of the Act has been issued, and - (b) the amount of income assistance provided for the calendar month to the family unit. - (5) A recipient of a supplement must agree in writing to repay the amount paid under this section.
+- (1) The minister may provide a supplement to or for a family unit of an applicant or recipient for whom a warrant for arrest within the meaning of section 15.2 [consequences in relation to outstanding arrest warrants] of the Act has been issued for the purposes of section 15.2 (2) (a) of the Act, if the minister considers that undue hardship will otherwise occur. - (2) A supplement under this section may be provided only for the calendar month in which the supplement is requested. - (3) A supplement under this section may be provided for only three consecutive calendar months unless the minister authorizes up to three more monthly payments. - (4) Despite any other section of this regulation, the maximum amount of a supplement provided under subsection (1) is the difference between - (a) the maximum amount of income assistance determined under Schedule A for the calendar month for a family unit that matches the family unit in size but does not include a person for whom a warrant for arrest within the meaning of section 15.2 of the Act has been issued, and